The Women’s, Gender & Sexuality Studies major offers students the opportunity to explore how gender...

 I’ve been attending dance fitness classes such as Shine and Oula with a friend I made on campus.
 This experience helped me grow more confident by allowing me to meet more students who like to dance.
 These classes allow for a weekly routine and a nice break from class or exam stress.

-Madison Knapp is a first-year student at the University of Montana who majors in Creative Writing and minors in French.
-She is an out-of-state student from Bellingham, Washington.
-Madison is also a Davidson Honors College student and a proud member of the Grizzly Marching Band.
+Madison Madison Knapp is a student at the University of Montana who majors in Creative Writing and minors in French.
+She is an out-of-state student, a Davidson Honors College student and a proud member of the Grizzly Marching Band.